null138/stellar-forge/README.md

 <img src="preview.png" alt="preview" width="1100">

 # Features
-- Customizable stars, density, brightness, nebula effects, and color schemes, with support for exporting images in all resolutions.
+- Customizable stars, density, brightness, nebula effects, and color schemes, with support for exporting images at any resolution.
 - Seed-based generation for every part of the image.
-Every result is random.
+The seed can be manually set and can be shared online to reproduce identical results.
-- Fully adjustable parameters, allowing each setting to be modified separately and applied instantly to the preview.
+- Fully adjustable parameters, allowing each setting to be modified independently and applied instantly to the preview.
+- Supports cubemap-compatible (360°) generation.

 # Usage
 - Download the latest release from the [Releases](https://github.com/null138/stellar-forge/releases) section.